Jharkhand: Six police officials booked after allegedly crushing infant to death

 On Wednesday, a police team raided the home of an accused person, identified as Bhushan Pandey, in Koshodinghi village and allegedly stepped on his grandson who was sleeping inside one of the rooms, reported the Hindustan Times.

-In a complaint, the father of the child has alleged that after the police crushed his son, they threatened the family not to reveal the incident.
+In a complaint, the father of the child has alleged that after the police crushed his son, they warned the family not to reveal the incident.

 Chief Minister Hemant Soren had ordered an investigation on Wednesday after a video shared widely on social media showed Pandey claiming that police raided his home and opened the door by force and stepped on the infant while searching the house.